Finally, The Secrets To Melania Trump's Flawless Face And Figure Revealed [Here's What She Eats Daily]

 Melania and Donald also visited the Pearl Harbor Memorial to pay their respects to the fallen soldiers and civilians who lost their lives in the infamous attack by Japanese pilots.

-Mrs. Trump wore a lavish vanilla Christian Dior dress and Sex and the City style pumps for the stopover.
-In subsequent visits along the route, Melania took risks with her wardrobe: For her meeting with Emperor Akihito and Empress Michiko, Trump downgraded her provocative dress in favor of a muted, yet charming look.
+Mrs. Trump wore a lavish vanilla Christian Dior dress and Sex and the City-style pumps for the stopover.
+In subsequent visits along the route, Melania took risks with her wardrobe: For her meeting with Emperor Akihito and Empress Michiko, Trump downgraded her provocative dress in favor of a muted yet charming look.
 Later, at a state dinner in Tokyo, Melania was the modern day “Lady in Red.”

 But then, the fresh-faced Melania suffered an “epic fashion fail,” according to one source critical of the first lady’s take on a Chinese-inspired dress.
 Melania “drowned” in a black cheongsam that was trimmed in pink — which didn’t sit too well with some fashion hawks.